Are you looking for information about family law, the family court or the Family Law Act?

 - Is the lawyer prepared to ask you the ‘hard questions’ about your case?

-At Beacon Family Law we offer a reduced initial consultation so that you can discuss your rights in family law with an experienced family lawyer.
+At Beacon Family Law we offer a 15 free consultation and a reduced initial consultation so that you can discuss your family law rights with an experienced family lawyer.